 - Once the meat substitute is cooked, set it aside.

 Cook the veggies

 - To a large soup pot, add the olive oil, onion, and ½ tsp sea salt.
-Cook over medium heat for 3 minutes.
+Cook over medium-high heat for 3 minutes.

-- Now add the bell pepper, garlic, and 2 Tbsp of parsley.
+- Add 1 Tbsp of water to deglaze the pot.
+Turn the heat down to medium, then add the bell pepper, garlic, and 2 Tbsp of parsley.
 Cook for an additional 3 minutes.

 Add the tomatoes, beans, and corn

 - Turn the heat down to medium-low, and add the diced tomatoes, pinto beans, black beans, and dark red kidney beans.
-Be sure to add all the juice from the beans to the soup pot as well!!!
+Be sure to add all the juices from the beans and tomatoes to the soup pot.

 - Now add the corn (be sure you DO strain the corn).
 Stir everything together.

 - Add the remaining salt, paprika, smoked paprika, cumin, garlic powder, onion salt, chili powder, and tomato paste.
 Stir so that the spices are completely incorporated.